German Horton Hunt Emory: Practice of law

 Emory began the practice of law with the firm of Slingluff & Slingluff from 1903 to 1906, moving to private practice from 1906 to 1907.
 In 1908, Emory became a principal in the law firm of Johnson, Emory, Olmstead and Cator.
 During this period, in 1910, he also served as Assistant City Solicitor for Baltimore City, serving under Edgar Allan Poe, the second cousin of the famous American writer.
 In 1911, Emory formed a partnership with Morris A. Soper, who would soon become the chief judge of the Supreme Bench of Baltimore City.
 When Judge Soper ascended to the bench in 1913, Emory made the final change of his legal career, becoming a member of the firm of Frank, Emory & Beeuwkes.

 On January 8, 1919, The Supreme Bench of Baltimore held memorial proceedings for the six Baltimore lawyers killed in the First World War.
-Asked to speak about German Emory was Albert Cabell Ritchie, then the Attorney General of Maryland, and soon to become the longest-serving governor in Maryland's history.
+Asked to speak about German Emory was Albert Cabell Ritchie, then the attorney general of Maryland, and soon to become the longest-serving governor in Maryland's history.
 Mr. Ritchie reflected in part, "Emory's knowledge of the law was broad.
 His advice was sound.
 His trial practice, at nisi prius and in the appellate courts, was very large.
 He was a born lawyer, broadened and developed by constant study and application and by tireless industry."

-In his speech about German Emory at another memorial service held in 1933 for the Six Members of the Baltimore Bar who were killed in the First World War, organized by the German H.H.Emory Post of the American Legion and held in the Baltimore City Courtroom, Chief Judge Samuel K. Dennis, of the Supreme Bench of Baltimore recollected, "Emory was an especially gifted lawyer.
+In his speech about German Emory at another memorial service held in 1933 for the Six Members of the Baltimore Bar who were killed in the First World War, organized by the German H.H.
+Emory Post of the American Legion and held in the Baltimore City Courtroom, Chief Judge Samuel K. Dennis, of the Supreme Bench of Baltimore recollected, "Emory was an especially gifted lawyer.
 Ready, suave, cool, democratic and magnetic, he captured courts and juries, made converts to his cause.
 He loved his profession and was signally successful in it.
 He was considered one of the best trial lawyers in the city.

 Business also engaged Emory in 1914 as vice-president of Poole Engineering and Machine Company, his grandfather's old enterprise.
 During this period the Poole Company made, among other products, coastal defense artillery mountings and base rings for battleship turret guns in its Hampden/Woodberry facilities.
 They also established a rural ammunition loading works outside the city in Texas, Maryland.

 Emory was offered the Democratic nomination for Judge of the Supreme Court in 1917.
-He had entertained for several years an ambition to go on the bench, but he declined to become a candidate, stating to the lawyers who called on him to offer political support that he expected to enter the U.S. Army.
-It was at that time that he had applied for acceptance to the first Officer's Camp at Fort Myer, Virginia, in order to participate in the training that would take him to a position of leadership in the U.S. Army.
+He had entertained for several years an ambition to go on the bench, but he declined to become a candidate, saying to the lawyers who called on him offering their political support that he intended to enter the U.S. Army.
+He had applied for acceptance to the first Officer's Camp at Fort Myer, Virginia, in order to participate in the training that would take him to a position of leadership in the U.S. Army.